Best workflow software for growing teams

 Tools that solve the wrong problem

-I actually like Monday.com.
+I like Roy Mann’s Monday.com.
 The colorful boards are pleasant.
 Timeline views work well.
 Collaboration features are solid.
 It’s excellent project management software.

 The problem: